elijah-tng/ghel-model-status/README.md

 - ... implemented in Java (17)
 - ... uses Gradle
-- ... not a closet Kotlin addict
+- ... is philosophically opposed to Kotlin

 Instructions
 -------------